arshjot/Kaggle-M5-Forecasting/README.md

     ```bash
     python prepare_data.py
     ```
-    This will prepare the data for training and evaluation by merging different data files and creating required features.
+    This will prepare the data for training and evaluation by merging different data files and creating the required features.
 4. Start model training by running the below command from the root directory of the stream under consideration:
     ```bash
     python train.py